SodabaOloumi/blockchain-developer-bootcamp-final-project/README.md

 - In truffle-config.js file , Fill in the following below.
   - MNEMONIC=" your mnemonic here in quotes"
   - INFURA_URL=insert your infura url
-  - `truffle migrate --network -rinkeby`
+  - `truffle migrate --network rinkeby`
 - Run tests in /blockchain-developer-bootcamp-final-project/backEnd$ directory `truffle test`

 ### Frontend